The 6 Primary Terpenes

 Effects & Properties

 Research suggests ocimene has antifungal, antiviral, and anti-inflammatory potential.
 It is commonly used in perfumery and may act as a natural decongestant.
-Ocimene-rich strains tend to produce uplifting, energetic effects.
+In plants where ocimene dominates the terpene profile, the overall character reads as uplifting and energetic.

 Also Found In